sajjadGG/book-python/stdlib/math/statistics.rst

 * Median of grouped continuous data.
 * Calculated using interpolation as the 50th percentile.

+Median, or 50th percentile, of grouped data:

 .. code-block:: python
-    :caption: Median, or 50th percentile, of grouped data

     from statistics import median_grouped